skip to main content

 King County writing tools

-• King County plain language writing guide: How to write clearly to meet the needs of your readers—Plain language principles can help you write clearly and concisely.
+• King County plain language writing guide: How to write clearly to meet the needs of your readers—Plain-language principles can help you write clearly and concisely.
 Plain language (or plain English) is an approach to writing that concentrates on the needs of your readers.
 This clear writing approach is for public sector employees who write to and for King County taxpayers, ratepayers and other clients and customers.
+This guide is recommended for county website managers and authors.
+It also includes advice for writing documents that may be read by or translated for people with limited English proficiency.

 • Guide to concise writing: Concise alternatives to pompous words and wordy, redundant phrases—Use this guide to help make your King County documents easier to read and understand.
 Its three sections provide concise alternatives to overstated, pompous words; wordy, bureaucratic phrases; and redundant phrases.